dwallet-labs/dwallet-network/nre/helm/README.md

 # Indexer-Reader
 ### Containers
-**indexer-reader** - sui-indexer-reader jsonrpc endpoint.
-This offers backwards compatibility with current sui-node json rpc.
+**indexer-reader** - pera-indexer-reader jsonrpc endpoint.
+This offers backwards compatibility with current pera-node json rpc.
 This deployment is only needed as we transition to the graphql service.
 This is not needed if you do not want to support the jsonrpc.

 ### Resource Recommendations
 **Cpu:** 4 cores / 8 vCPU